thegambler111/CoolObsVault/03_Life_experience/Storytelling/Pixar 22 Rules For Storytelling/Pixar 22 Rules For Storytelling.md

 => OR try many many times to succeed a few

 # Rule #13: Give your characters opinions.
 Passive/malleable might seem likable to you as you write, but it’s poison to the audience.
+- Give your characters traits, thoughts and characteristics

 # Rule #14: Why must you tell THIS story?
 What’s the belief burning within you that your story feeds off of?
 That’s the heart of it.
+- What about this story is uniquely you?
+- And can you embed that into the story to make it special?
 # Rule #15: If you were your character, in this situation, how would you feel?
 Honesty lends credibility to unbelievable situations.

 # Rule #16: What are the stakes?
 Give us a reason to root for the character.
 What happens if they don’t succeed?
 Stack the odds against.